 A month after winning the 1975 general election, Prime Minister Robert Muldoon issued a press statement saying that compulsory superannuation contributions no longer needed to be made.
-After a public servant (a Mr Fitzgerald) took Muldoon to court, Chief Justice Richard Wild declared that the prime minister’s statement breached article 1 of the Bill of Rights 1688 that prohibited the suspension of the law by regal authority.
-However, recognising that Parliament would pass the necessary legislation, the chief justice also adjourned the case for six months to allow that to occur.
+After a public servant (a Mr Fitzgerald) took Muldoon to court, Chief Justice Richard Wild declared that the prime minister’s statement breached article 1 of the Bill of Rights 1688, which prohibited the suspension of the law by regal authority.
+However, recognising that Parliament would pass the necessary legislation, the chief justice adjourned the case for six months to allow that to occur.

 Sources of New Zealand’s constitution